 On 3rd October 2003, the 139th session of IAUPL’s executive committee was held at the Université Paris-Panthéon in France.
 In the same year, IAUPL attended the Follow-up Conference of the World Conference at UNESCO.
 In October 2005, the 33rd session of UNESCO’s General Conference considered guidelines on Quality Provision in CrossBorder Higher Education.
 IAUPL followed the debates and work sessions of UNESCO on the question.

-IAUPL members took an active part in the 38th UNESCO General Conference in 2015 and the International Conference of NGOs (ICNGOs) in December 2016.
+IAUPL members took an active part in the 38th, 40th and 41th UNESCO General Conference and the International Conference of NGOs (ICNGOs).
 The association ran in the NGO Liaison Committee elections and proposed an amendment regarding « … the professional development of teacher researchers with recognition of their professional and academic qualifications… » so as to complete the education component; the proposition was adopted by the ICNGOs on 14th December 2016, as a Contribution of the 2016 International Conference of NGOs to UNESCO’s 39 C/5 with a view to preparing the 39th General Conference of UNESCO (2017).

 IAUPL is an observer at the Intergovermental Conference of United Nations for adoption of Global Compact for Migration in Marrakech, Maroc 2018.
 IAUPL participates in the HLPF UN-ECOSOC Forum in July 2019 ( New-York) and defends the position of quality education for a Zero Draft Declaration of the 2019 SDG Summit.